Negligence: Legal causation (proximate cause)

 The defendant train company argued it should not be liable as a matter of law, because despite the fact that they employed the employee, who was negligent, his negligence was too remote from the plaintiff's injury.
 On appeal, the majority of the court agreed, with four judges adopting the reasons, written by Judge Cardozo, that the defendant owed no duty of care to the plaintiff, because a duty was owed only to foreseeable plaintiffs.
 Three judges dissented, arguing, as written by Judge Andrews, that the defendant owed a duty to the plaintiff, regardless of foreseeability, because all men owe one another a duty not to act negligently.

 Such disparity of views on the element of remoteness continues to trouble the judiciary.
 Courts that follow Cardozo's view have greater control in negligence cases.
 If the court can find that, as a matter of law, the defendant owed no duty of care to the plaintiff, the plaintiff will lose his case for negligence before having a chance to present to the jury.
 Cardozo's view is the majority view.
 However, some courts follow the position put forth by Judge Andrews.
 In jurisdictions following the minority rule, defendants must phrase their remoteness arguments in terms of proximate cause if they wish the court to take the case away from the jury.

 Remoteness takes another form, seen in The Wagon Mound (No. 2).
 The Wagon Mound was a ship in Sydney harbour.
 The ship leaked oil creating a slick in part of the harbour.
 The wharf owner asked the ship owner about the danger and was told he could continue his work because the slick would not burn.
 The wharf owner allowed work to continue on the wharf, which sent sparks onto a rag in the water which ignited and created a fire which burnt down the wharf.
-The Privy Council determined that the wharf owner 'intervened' in the causal chain, creating a responsibility for the fire which canceled out the liability of the ship owner.
+The Privy Council determined that the wharf owner "intervened" in the causal chain, creating a responsibility for the fire which canceled out the liability of the ship owner.

 In Australia the concept of remoteness, or proximity, was tested with the case of Jaensch v Coffey.
-The wife of a policeman, Mrs Coffey suffered a nervous shock injury from the aftermath of a motor vehicle collision although she was not actually at the scene at the time of the collision.
+The wife of a policeman, Vicki Coffey, suffered a nervous shock injury from the aftermath of a motor vehicle collision, although she was not actually at the scene at the time of the collision.
 The court upheld that, in addition to it being reasonably foreseeable that his wife might suffer such an injury, it required that there be sufficient proximity between the plaintiff and the defendant who caused the collision.
 Here there was sufficient causal proximity.
 See also Kavanagh v Akhtar, Imbree v McNeilly, and Tame v NSW.